Take Communicating With Your Baby Into Your Own Hands…Literally!

 Using sign language with your baby lessens frustration, crying, and tantrums, is scientifically proven to build more brain function and raise your child’s IQ and increases your baby's ability to pay attention and listen by teaching them in infancy to stop, look, and listen to what is being said or shown.

 Many people are amazed that babies as young as 6 months old can learn sign language when they aren’t even capable of talking yet.
-Research has proven that using sign language can bridge the gap between comprehension and speech production.
+Over 30 years of research has proven that using sign language can help fill in the gap between comprehension and speech production.
 This is possible because babies can acquire the ability to understand language well before their muscles in their mouths enable them to actually form words and speak to you.
 Many people inaccurately assume that babies don't speak because they don't understand.
 Once you empower your child with the ability to communicate with their hands, they will amaze you with what they have to say!

 When your baby starts signing, everything becomes easier.
 Your baby has learned that using their hands to communicate is much more effective than crying or whining.
 If your baby is fussy, you no longer have to play the guessing game of what is wrong (hungry, needing a diaper change, teeth hurting, bored) because your baby will simply tell you what they need.
 The other exciting thing about signing is that it opens up a window into their world and allows them to tell you about the things that interest them.
 Perhaps your baby wants to let you know that he is thinking about cats or birds or even that he is excited that he sees another baby in the park.
 Signing enables you to have a conversation with a baby who can’t even speak yet.
 Your child suddenly becomes an active member of the family at such a young age.
 What a truly amazing gift for both of you!